Almac secures new metagenomics and enzyme discovery programme with UCL

 Metagenomics, a culture-independent technique used to extract the total DNA from an environment, can circumvent this problem and allow access up to 99% of enzyme genes present in environmental samples.
 Work previously carried out at UCL has allowed a series of metagenomes to be obtained from various unusual sources.
 The use of bioinformatic tools developed by John Ward with Prof Christine Orengo of the Structural and Molecular Biology department at UCL will allow the metagenomes concerned to be mined for enzymes usable in both synthetic chemistry and synthetic biology projects.

-Moody further commented “The need for more diverse enzymes has never been greater and this research program further emphasizes Almac’s commitment to UK research and to biocatalysis development.”
+Moody further commented “The need for more diverse enzymes has never been greater and this research programme further emphasises Almac’s commitment to UK research and to biocatalysis development.”

 He continued; “The project will mainly focus on transaminase and cytochrome P450s enzymes.
 We will identify, clone and express these enzymes before carrying out extensive screening against panels of ‘typical’ pharmaceutical and fine chemical substrates.
 This should enable us to identify novel and commercially useful enzyme biocatalysts.
 As the follow-on step, directed evolution at Almac will enable further development of the lead enzymes concerned.